diegolucasb/exchangerates/README.md

-# MyTaxi Android challenge
+# Exchange rates - Android App Sample
-You can download the APK [here](https://github.com/diegolucasb/mytaxi-android-challenge/tree/master/apk) or see the [images](https://github.com/diegolucasb/mytaxi-android-challenge/tree/master/screenshots) here.
+You can download the APK [here](https://github.com/diegolucasb/exchangerates/tree/master/apk).

-## Assumption I made
-- As I could see, the list of vehicles we fetch from the endpoint has some random position because it is weird to see that some position were above the river for example.
-So I assumed that it is ok since the data seems to be mocked.

-- I assumed that the property `heading` from `Vehicle` was the angle of the front of the car.
-So, my car image vector starts heading at zero angles and it rotated on the map according to retrieved `heading` property.

-- As I'm not a good designer at all, I also assumed that is ok my poor layout and the terrible icons and colors I choose.
-Sorry for that :-D

 ## About the project
+An Android app that displays current “USD” and “PLN” currency rates from this endpoint https://api.exchangeratesapi.io/latest.
+It is refreshed every 30 seconds.

-The project is in `Kotlin`, implemented following `MVP pattern` with dependency injection using `Kodein`.
-For retrieving data from the network I used `Retrofit` and implemented, what I called `handler` to abstract the data load (`repository pattern`).
+The project was written 100% in `Kotlin`, implemented MVVM pattern with dependency injection using [`Kodein`](https://kodein.org/Kodein-DI/).
+For retrieving data from the network `Retrofit` with `RxJava` was used.

-In `VehicleHandler` class you can see two functions to get data from Retrofit.
-One of them is using `RxJava` and the other is using simple `Callback<T>`.
-I did this to demonstrate how I believe how easy is to change the data retrieve implementation.

-The project is on a private repository on Github.
-It was developed using [gitflow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) so you can check the commits and the progress of the development.
-Please, give me a git user which I can add as a collaborator of this repository.

-Stack I used:
+Also a `repository` pattern to abstract the data load was implemented.

+The project was developed using [gitflow](https://datasift.github.io/gitflow/IntroducingGitFlow.html)

+## What the project uses:
 * Android Gradle Plugin 3+
-* Android API 19+
+* Android API 24+
 * Kotlin
-* MVP Pattern
+* MVVM
 * Retrofit
+* RxJava
 * Kodein
-* RxJava
 * GSon
 * JUnit
+* Mockk
+* Robolectric
 * Espresso
-* Roboletric
-* Mockk
 * Ktlint
 * Detekt